| | |

 Step 1: Remove Hardware Completely

-The first thing is to remove the hardware from your cabinets.
+Remove the hardware from your cabinets.
 If you are only spraying handles or knobs, you can leave the screws in the cabinets so you don’t misplace them.
 If spraying hinges, then you need to take the screws out to spray them.

-Step 2: Clean The Hardware
+Step 2: Clean & Prep

 The best way to clean it is with Dawn dish soap and clean water.
 You can also use a green Scothbrite pad to roughen the surface so the primer will adhere better.

 Wipe down with a deglosser.
-No matter what we are painting we always prep the surface by putting Krud Kutter on it.
+No matter what we are painting, we always prep the surface by putting Krud Kutter on it.
 Let the hardware fully dry.

-Step 5: Use Bonding Primer
+Step 3: Use Bonding Primer

-Step 6: Use A Light Coat Of Spray Paint
+Step 4: Use A Light Coat Of Spray Paint

 black spray paint on 4 kitchen cabinet handles on box.

-Step 9: Let Paint Cure
+Step 6: Let Paint Cure

 • Use thin coats of spray paint.